 Post-traumatic stress disorder (PTSD) is one of the leading causes of substance abuse in the world.
-People who suffer from PTSD but don’t seek professional help often turn to drugs for relief.
+People who have PTSD but don’t seek professional help often turn to drugs for relief.
 Even after they get treatment, they might relapse if they don’t support a PTSD treatment center to deal with triggers.
 What are some PTSD triggers that can cause individuals to relapse?
 The team at Santé Center for Healing is familiar with the effects of trauma on substance use disorder.
 Call 866.238.3154 to speak with someone from our caring and compassionate team about our mental health services are designed to help individuals identify, unlearn unhealthy coping mechanisms, develop new and healthy coping mechanisms, and ultimately overcome their trauma and take back control of their lives as they heal.

 How Do PTSD and Addiction Relate?

 Both PTSD and addiction are serious conditions.
 While PTSD is a mental health issue, addiction is a disease.
 When the two conditions appear together, individuals can have a very difficult time healing.
-Once the brain develops a mental disorder it becomes increasingly likely that it will develop another.
+Once the brain develops a mental disorder, it becomes increasingly likely that it will develop another.
 As a result, people who struggle with PTSD are at risk of developing an addiction if they don’t seek help.

 To make matters worse, most people who have PTSD don’t seek medical assistance.
 Instead, they try to self-medicate the problem.
 Unfortunately, the drugs that they take only provide temporary relief.
 In order to keep getting relief, they continue to abuse drugs, which eventually transforms into full-blown drug addiction that needs drug addiction rehab.

 Common PTSD Triggers